 GT-1: It is the driver’s responsibility to ensure his/her car meets all tech inspection rules prior to the start of any HCOT series race or event.
 All inspection fixtures/scales will be provided so that the driver may check their car before and anytime during an event.

-GT-2: All cars must be presented to the tech inspection table before the race and will remain there until cars are called to the track.
+GT-2: All cars must be presented to the tech inspection table before the race and will remain there until cars are called to the track, no exceptions.

 GT-3: If a car passes tech inspection and a technical illegality is missed/overlooked, the car is still illegal and subject to disqualification.